gvwilson/sdxjs/CONTRIBUTING.md

 1. Write cross-references like `<xref key="slug"></xref>` or `<xref key="slug">some text</xref>`
     to refer from one chapter or appendix to another.
-    (We cannot use the empty tag `<xref key="slug"/>` because the parser doesn't like it.)
-    `static/site.js` converts this to a glossary reference in the online version and `bin/latex.js` converts it for the PDF version;
-    if no text is provided inside the tag, we fill it in with `Chapter N` or `Appendix X`.
+    (We cannot use the empty tag `<xref key="slug"/>` because the Markdown parser doesn't like it.) if no text is provided inside the tag, we fill it in with `Chapter N` or `Appendix X`.

 1. When defining a term, use something like `<g key="absolute_path">absolute path</g>`.
-    The key must exist in either `gloss.yml` (our local glossary), and again, `static/site.js` and `bin/latex.js` convert this to a glossary reference.
+    The key must exist in either `gloss.yml` (our local glossary) or [Glosario][glosario];
+    definitions in the former override definitions in the latter.

 1. Use something like `<cite>Osmani2017,Casciaro2020</cite>` for bibliographic citations.
-    The keys must exist in `bib.yml`, and yes, `static/site.js` and `bin/latex.js` do the conversions.
+    The keys must exist in `bib.yml`.

-1. We use [JavaScript Standard Style][standard-js] almost everywhere ("almost" because some of our examples have to break the rules to illustrate points).
+1. We use [JavaScript Standard Style][standard-js] almost everywhere ("almost" because some of our examples have to break rules to illustrate points or to fit on the printed page).
     Please install `standard` and check your code with it using `make standard` before committing;
     if you need to break a rule, add an [ESLint][eslint] directive to the source file:
-    `bin/html.js` removes these during Markdown-to-HTML conversion.
+    `./bin/html.js` removes these during Markdown-to-HTML conversion.

-1. There is a Makefile in each topic directory that rebuilds all of the included files for that topic.
-    1. All output is saved in `.txt` files
-        (except for a few cases where the output is runnable JavaScript, which is saved in `.js` files).
-    1. The rules to re-run simple cases that don't require command-line arguments or error handling are in `./rules.mk`.
-    1. More complicated cases are in shell scripts (`.sh` files).
-        All the mechanics of re-running examples must be in the `.sh` file rather than the Makefile so that the commands used to re-create an example can be included in the chapter file.

-## Exercises
+### Exercises

-1. Create a sub-directory for each, e.g., `style-checker/some-question`.
+1. Create a sub-directory for each exercise, e.g., `style-checker/x-some-question`.
+    (We use the `x-` prefix to make exercise directories easier to see.)

 1. Add a file in that sub-directory called `problem.md` and another called `solution.md`.
     Do *not* put the exercise title in either file.

-1. Put any files needed for the exercise in the same sub-directory, and include the sub-directory name when including them in the Markdown.
+1. Put any files needed for the exercise in the same sub-directory.

 1. Add a key `exercises` to the YAML for the chapter with sub-keys `slug` and `title`.
-    The slug must match the sub-directory name (e.g., `some-question`);
+    The slug must match the sub-directory name (e.g., `x-some-question`);
     the title will be used as a level-3 heading in the chapter and in the solutions.

-## Tasks and Tools
+## Configuration and Build

-1. NPM doesn't allow us to document our tasks or make them depend on one another, so we use [NPM][npm] to manage packages and GNU Make to run tasks: run `make` to get help with the latter.
+[NPM][npm] doesn't allow us to make tasks depend on one another, so we use [GNU Make][gnu-make] to manage our build.
+To see the available commands, run `make` without any targets.
+In order to handle multiple volumes in a single repository, we have split configuration between several files.

+-   `./Makefile`: defines `VOLUME` to be `vol1` and includes `./common.mk` so that all targets in the latter can be rebuilt without specifying a Makefile name.
+    As Volume 2 takes shape, we will rework this so that it's easy to rebuild both volumes.

+-   `./common.mk`: defines targets to build HTML and PDF versions of a single volume along with many supporting commands.

+-   `./common.yml`: configuration values shared by all volumes.

+-   `./vol1.yml`: configuration values for Volume 1.
+    We will create an equivalent file for Volume 2 as it takes shape.

+### Re-creating Examples

+`./examples.mk` contains rules for re-creating examples.
+Each chapter directory contains a Makefile that:

+-   defines the files to be rebuilt as `TARGETS`,

+-   includes `./examples.mk`, and

+-   lists any extra dependencies or rules the chapter needs.

+The rules in `./examples.mk` can re-create these types of files:

+-   `.html`: HTML-formatted text.

+-   `.out`: plain text that is to be HTML-escaped when included.
+    (We use `.out` as a suffix rather than `.txt` to make the files easier to identify.)

+-   `.raw.out`: plain text that is *not* to be HTML-escaped when included.

+-   `.slice.out`: a subset of plain-txt output.
+    (The two-part suffix tells the Make rules to slice output.)

+Shell scripts are used whenever command-line arguments are needed to re-create a file.
+The rules used to re-create a file `something.suffix` are (in order):

+1. If there is a shell script `something.sh` *and* a JavaScript file `something.js`, then `something.suffix` depends on both and is re-created by running the shell script.

+1. If there is only a shell script `something.sh` then `something.suffix` depends on it and is re-created by running it.

+1. Finally,
+    if there is a JavaScript file `something.js` but not a shell script, `something.suffix` depends on the `.js` file and is re-created by running it.

+### Miscellaneous

+1. We use [EJS][ejs] to turn Markdown into HTML.
+    Our HTML fragments are all in `./inc/*.html`;
+    please see `./inc/README.md` for an inventory
+    and the comments in individual files for usage.

-    All of our tools are in the `bin` directory.
+1. All of our tools are written in JavaScript and placed in the `bin` directory;
+    please see `./bin/README.md` for an inventory.